This post may contain affiliate links. Please see my disclosure policy for details.

 Well, Alappuzha doesn’t have churches as grand as all that, but it does have quaint temples of worship tucked away in the backwaters.

-You can visit synagogues, mosques, churches and Hindu temples that go back centuries.
-On my stay at Emerald Isle Village we made some stops at St Joseph’s Church near the The Sunset Point at Vattakkayal.
+You can visit synagogues, mosques, churches, and Hindu temples that go back centuries.
+On my stay at Emerald Isle Village, we made some stops at St Joseph’s Church near the Sunset Point at Vattakkayal.

 We also made a stop at the ancient Hindu Madathil Bhagavathi temple, although I was not allowed to enter being a foreign tourist.